-In 1889, to satisfy the high demand for doctors, medical schools were popping up across the country.
-Prospective students were presented with a host of choices.
+In 1889, medical schools popped up all over the country to satisfy the high demand for doctors.
+Prospective medical students had a host of choices.
 Did they prefer The University of New Hampshire or University of Cincinnati?
 Trenton (N.J.)
 Medical College or the New York State Medical College?
-Or better yet, how about the prestigious Trinity University of Medicine and Surgery in Bennington, Vermont?
+Or better yet, how about the prestigious Trinity University of Medicine and Surgery in Bennington, Vt.?

 The only problem with all these medical schools was that they were fake.
-They were all dreamed up by Henry Freeland Bradbury (or at least that seems to have been his name).
-Bradbury practiced medicine in many areas, popping up in Nashua, N.H., Lowell, Mass. and Boston, as well as Bethel and St. Albans, Vermont.
+They were a figment of the fertile imagination of Henry Freeland Bradbury (or at least that seems to have been his name).
+Bradbury practiced medicine in many areas, popping up in Nashua, N.H., Lowell, Mass. and Boston, as well as Bethel and St. Albans in Vermont.
 And he didn’t always use the name Bradbury.
 In one city he would morph into Dr. Freeland.
 In another, Dr. Ripley.

-A quick inquiry to the town clerk at Bennington would reveal that, in fact, Trinity University had been incorporated in the small town In fact, Trinity offered a course of studies in law, dentistry and liberal arts, as well as medicine and surgery.
+A quick inquiry to the town clerk at Bennington would reveal that, in fact, Trinity University had incorporated in the small town.
+Trinity offered a course of studies in law, dentistry and liberal arts, as well as medicine and surgery.
 At least that’s what the articles of incorporation stipulated.

-The advertisement didn’t explicitly state that the college was offering to sell phony degrees.
+The advertisement didn’t explicitly state that the college sold phony degrees.
 It talked about accepting only students of good moral character and requiring a lengthy course of study.
 But when Hardwicke began corresponding with Bradbury, the outlines of the operation became clear.

 Bradbury wanted Hardwicke to send him a paper addressing a medical condition, such as “Treatment of Bright’s Disease.”
 And he suggested he meet with Hardwicke to administer an exam.
 The reason, he said, was so Hardwicke and he could swear under oath, if needed, that Hardwicke had sat for an exam to receive his diploma.

-When Hardwicke balked, Bradbury agreed that he would send the aspiring doctor an diploma for $60 (C.O.D.) to the train station at Buffalo under a false name.
+When Hardwicke balked, Bradbury agreed to send the aspiring doctor a diploma for $60 (C.O.D.) to the train station at Buffalo under a false name.
 Afterwards, Bradbury agreed, he would place Hardwicke’s name in the college records and certify he had graduated in response to any requests to verify his status.

 Though the medical societies forwarded their findings to the police, for a time Bradbury remained at large .
-Eventually, however, he was indicted in federal court for the fraud, and he pleaded guilty.
-The matter was not, however, the end to Bradbury’s medical career.
+Eventually, however, a prosecutor indicted him in federal court for the fraud, and he pleaded guilty.
+The matter did not, however, end Bradbury’s medical career.

-Bradbury, who was then but a young man in his early 20s, changed his name to Henry Esmond and returned to Vermont, setting up practice in several towns.
-Back in Vermont, enjoying a strong country practice, Bradbury/Esmond proved adept at winning the affection of women.
+Bradbury, then but a young man in his early 20s, changed his name to Henry Esmond and returned to Vermont.
+He set up practice in several towns and enjoyed a strong country practice.
+While in Vermont, Bradbury/Esmond proved adept at winning the affections of women.
 But bad at keeping them.